yuxuanli/BrainHole/BlackMagic.md

 Encapsulation is kind of technology hide what should be hide and rule the method of iteracting with internal attribute.
 Information hidding is just a method of encapsulation, but no all of it.
 > Abstraction is for observable behavior (externally) and encapsulation is for invisibility (internally) but these two are really complementary

+5. What is `polymorphism`?
+Ans:> Polymorphism describes a pattern in object oriented programming in which classes have different functionality while sharing a common interface.
+Overriding and Overloading are just two way to achieve polymorphism.